jsiek/B522-PL-Foundations/ScottNumeralsPlus.lagda.md

     M↓₂ = (M↓Ms m 1 m n g {+-comm 1 m})
 ```

-We go under the `ƛ f`, so `f` has the value `Pᵐ m n g`.
+The proof is as follows.
+We first go under the `ƛ f` with `↦-intro`,
+so `f` has the value `Pᵐ m n g`.
+We then show that M applied to
-We then show that M applied to itself has the value
+itself has the value

     Dˢ m (ms n g) ↦ Dˢ n g ↦ Dˢ (m + n) g